activeadmin/activeadmin/CONTRIBUTING.md

   or an **executable test case** demonstrating the expected behavior that is not occurring.

-* If possible, use the relevant bug report templates to create the issue.
-  Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**:
+* If possible, use [our bug report template] to create the issue.
+Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**.
-  * [**ActiveAdmin** master issues][master template]

 ### Implement your fix or feature